Doug Wardlow: 2022 Minnesota Attorney General election

-Wardlow announced his running for Minnesota Attorney General in February, 2021, and will seek GOP nomination.
+Wardlow announced his running for Minnesota Attorney General in February 2021, and will seek GOP nomination.
 He is seeking a rematch with Attorney General Keith Ellison in the statewide election.

 Wardlow came under criticism over statements made following the killing of Daunte Wright by police in Brooklyn Center, Minnesota.
 Wardlow was a guest of conservative talk show host Joe Pags, when he stated that Daunte Wright "might still be alive if we didn't have so much pressure against the police."
 In the interview, Wardlow and Pags both attributed some recent police killings to victims' failure to comply with officers, something Wardlow said was the result of "a false narrative that's being spread and perpetuated by folks like Keith Ellison and Rashida Tlaib and Ilhan Omar."
 The narrative, Wardlow said, makes people believe "police hate people of a certain race" and that there's "systemic racism" in police departments, both of which he said are "completely untrue."
 He also stated that because of public pressure, "the morale of police is so low, it makes it more likely for them to make mistakes and for accidents like this to happen."
-The Minnesota DFL Party stated that his comments were "beyond insulting," calling him "not fit to serve Minnesotans."
+The Minnesota DFL Party stated that his comments were "beyond insulting", calling him "not fit to serve Minnesotans."

 Personal life

 Wardlow and his family have long been active in government and politics.
-While attending Georgetown University, he volunteered at the offices of U.S. Representatives John Kline and Gil Gutknecht, and also worked as a volunteer legal research clerk for U.S. Senator Charles Grassley.
+While attending Georgetown University, he volunteered at the offices of U.S. Representatives John Kline and Gil Gutknecht, and also worked as a volunteer legal research clerk for U.S. Senator Chuck Grassley.
 His father, Lynn Wardlow, also served as a Minnesota State Representative for the same district from 2003 to 2009.
 Wardlow resides in Prior Lake, Minnesota with his wife Jenny and three children.